10 Best Cheap Eats in Las Vegas on a Budget

-Believe it or not, you don’t have to be a high roller to enjoy a meal at Hell’s Kitchen.
+Believe it or not, you don’t have to be a high roller to enjoy the food at Hell’s Kitchen.
 Located in the Caesar’s Palace hotel, and modeled after the hit television show, the restaurant has some surprisingly good deals — especially for lunch.
-You can enjoy a variety of salads, sandwiches, and pizzas for around $20.
+You can enjoy a variety of salads, sandwiches (like the Hell’s Kitchen burger), and pizzas for around $20.
 If you must try one of Ramsay’s famed steaks, expect to pay around $50 (which is still a decent price when you’re dining on the strip).

 Address: 7435 S. Eastern Ave.
 A-10 & A-11 Las Vegas, NV 89123